privatezero/Resume/README.md

 UNIVERSITY OF WASHINGTON LIBRARIES MEDIA CENTER, __ARCHIVAL AND DIGITAL MEDIA TECHNICIAN__
-* Supervised student employees.
 * Designed and implemented workflows for large VHS and open-reel audio reformatting projects
 * Delivered instruction to students, faculty and library staff, with a particular focus on media preservation and ￼￼￼digitization methods and standards.
 * Worked with patrons providing reference and assistance with library and media resources.
+* Supervised student employees.
-* Wrote scripts and applications to support digital media preservation reformatting.
+* Primary developer of scripts and applications for A/V media reformatting and preservation.
 * Designed and conducted surveys of collection materials to identify preservation issues and candidates for reformatting.
 * Involved in all stages of media archiving, including preservation work on original items, description, reformatting, management of digital files and creation of access points.